NSAlector/Java/README.md

 # Java
-This repo contains meterials for Java Tachnologies course.
+This repo contains meterials for Java Technologies course.